snowyu/embeddings.cpp/README.md

 * Plain C/C++ implementation without dependencies
 * Inherit support for various architectures from ggml (x86 with AVX2, ARM, etc.)
 * Choose your model size from 32/16/4 bits per model weigth
-* all-MiniLM-L6-v2 with 4bit quantization is only 14MB.
+* all-MiniLM-L6-v2/BGE with 4bit quantization is only 14MB.
 Inference RAM usage depends on the length of the input
 * Sample cpp server over tcp socket and a python test client
 * Benchmarks to validate correctness and speed of inference

 ## Limitations & TODO

-* Tokenizer doesn't correctly handle asian writing (CJK, maybe others)
-* bert.cpp doesn't respect tokenizer, pooling or normalization settings from the model card:
-    * All inputs are lowercased and trimmed
-    * All outputs are mean pooled and normalized
-* Batching support is WIP.
-Lack of real batching means that this library is slower than it could be in usecases where you have multiple sentences
++ Update to the latest ggml lib and gguf format.
++ Current memory management is not good enough, should be improved using lastest ggml api.

 ## Usage